 In my case, I wanted to have a cheap auto-start generator to supply my studio (that is a small Dell R210, a backup tape and a workstation all protected by an UPS), but I've found that these are quite expensive.
 So I've opted for something cheaper: a generator with electric start and some DIY fun to turn it into an auto-start gen :)

-In my case I've opted for a Di Marzio GEN-B3E which is a small 3kW, electric start generator which I bought on Amazon for 375 EUR:
+More specifically, I've chosen a Di Marzio GEN-B3E which is a 3kW, electric start gasoline generator which I bought on Amazon for 375 EUR:

 After testing that my UPS likes it and accept its output, I went forward and started planning the auto-gen mod.
 The first real obstacle is the choke lever: when the engine is cold, it needs a rich mixture to start, and that happens when you manually close the air-intake on the carburetor via the choke lever.

-Unfortunately on my generator (and generally on all the GX200 Honda clones I've seen around), the choke lever is extended upwards to make some space for the air filter, and that makes a reliable mechanism to push/pull harder to implement:
+Unfortunately on my generator (and generally on all the GX200 Honda clone-powered generators I've seen around), the choke lever is extended upwards to make some space for the air filter, and that makes a reliable mechanism to push/pull harder to implement:

 So I've decided to replace the air filter and use a flat choke lever, which is much easier to manage.
 I was also able to get my hands on the Honda 06164-ZE1-000 remote choke kit, but at the end only the lever and the return spring proved useful to me:

 As we intend to hook it to a solenoid that already has a return spring, probably even a cheap Honda GX200 (straight) choke lever could work, but I didn't test such a configuration.